 Instructions

-- In a bowl, combine coconut milk, mashed ube, brown sugar, ube extract (if using), and a pinch of salt.
+- In a medium bowl, combine coconut milk, mashed ube, brown sugar, ube extract (if using), and a pinch of salt.
 Stir until you have a smooth mixture.

-- In a skillet or wok, toast 2¼ cups of glutinous rice flour on medium heat.
-Stir continuously for about 20 minutes, until the flour takes on a beige or light tan color and gives off a nutty, toasted aroma.
-If it starts to smoke, turn down the heat.
+- In a skillet or wok, toast 2¼ cups of glutinous rice flour over medium heat.
+Keep stirring for about 20 minutes, until the flour turns light brown and smells nice and nutty.If it starts to smoke, turn down the heat.
 If you want to speed up the process, you can raise the heat a bit, but make sure to stir even more often to prevent burning.

 - Set aside ½ cup of the toasted flour for coating.